-Homophobic stigmatization leads to alienation and poor self-concept with negative consequences for mental health known as minority stress (Meyer, 2003a).
+Background: Homophobic stigmatization leads to alienation and poor self-concept with negative consequences for well-being known as minority stress (Meyer, 2003).
 Sexual minority-focused sport group involvement provides a promising context for counteracting minority stress.
 Recent research suggests these groups offer relief from homophobia sometimes encountered in sport contexts (Jones & McCarthy, 2010) and provide the camaraderie and social support that are some of the key reasons why sport contributes to psychological well-being (Mannell, 2007; Shaw, Kleiber & Caldwell, 1995).